007TH DAY OF CHRISTMAS

 Chapter 1 – Allie

-t’s the first day of Christmas.
+It’s the first day of Christmas.

 With Aunt Vee cooking dinner, and Smith, her son, setting the table at her order, there’s nothing else for me to do except survive the day, a feat that’s not guaranteed.
 But at least the farce will be over.

 Understand, they all know him and have since we played together as kindergarteners.
-They’d gotten used to Nate being my boyfriend so Sean’s emergence as Bachelor #1 has come as a surprise to everyone—including and especially me.
+They’d gotten used to Nate being my boyfriend so Sean’s emergence as Bachelor #1 has come as a surprise to everyone—including (and especially) me.

 I take refuge on the twinkly lighted window seat adjacent to my bed and sit on an overstuffed pillow covered with Santa’s face, which seems wrong on many levels.
 I grab my mother’s treasured Government-issued Minolta, a symbol of her success and my failure, just as the door creaks open.

 “There’s my Allie Cat!
 Why are you hiding up here?”
 Mom struts inside because that’s how she walks.
-She even makes the ugliest Christmas sweater in the world look cool.
+She makes even the ugliest Christmas sweater in the world look cool.
 “Cryssie’s already downstairs pushing tables and chairs around for the holiday games later.”

 “I don’t know how she does it—pushes furniture while being so incredibly perfect.
-She must be exhausted,” I say, concealing my jealousy behind a thick slather of sarcasm.
-Cryssie’s always been enough in her eyes.
+She must be exhausted,” I say, vaguely concealing my jealousy behind a thick slather of sarcasm.
+Cryssie’s always been “enough” in her eyes.
 Me?
 Not so much.
 “I’m just kidding.
 I’m not hiding.
 I’m catching my breath before the Pictionary excitement begins.
 You know how Granny is.”